coddra/screanRot/README.md

 This repository is a fork of GuLinux's [ScreenRotator](https://github.com/GuLinux/ScreenRotator).

 Extra functionalities:
-- executing custom scripts whenever the rotation changes
-- resetting rotation on recieving SIGTERM
+- lock, unlock or reset screen rotation with inter process communication

-More on this in the [configuration](#configuration) section.
+See more in the [Messaging](#messaging)

-Similar to the current solution implemented in Gnome, but works on all other X11 desktop environments as well (KDE, XFCE, etc).
+Similar to the current solution implemented in Gnome, but works on all other X11 desktop environments as well (KDE, XFCE, I3, etc).

 ## Compilation requirements